What is Emetophobia?

 Trying an unsafe food

 Emetophobia can affect an individual much more than just making them afraid of vomit.
-Emetephbia can significantly impact life and cause significant impairment.
+Emetophobia can significantly impact life and cause significant impairment.
 Due to this existing fear, they may experience other secondary fears, worries, or anxieties.
 These are some of the other common fears that are related to emetophobia:

 Going to a hospital